minio/minio/pkg/madmin/API.md

 <a name="AddCannedPolicy"></a>
 ### AddCannedPolicy(policyName string, policy string) error
-Create a new canned policy on Minio server.
+Create a new canned policy on MinIO server.

 __Example__